Western Dust / Photography

 My family has always told tales of its pioneer past and those tales have assumed the quality of myth.
 These photographs explore the storied land.

 Traveling around South Dakota, I try to absorb all that I can of the terrain, weather, and people.
-Connecting with individual faces made the state feel like an old friend.
-The countryside itself was another matter.
-Away from any persons, land expanded to the far reaches of distant history with an immediate beauty and terrifying sublimity.
+Connecting with individual faces makes the state feel like an old friend.
+The countryside itself is another matter.
+Away from any persons, land expands to the far reaches of distant history with an immediate beauty and terrifying sublimity.
 In the grittiness of a city, one may fear destruction from its confines.
 In the open West, it can be the destructive abundance of emptiness, of seeming nothingness, from which one cannot hide.